cryptsetup-reencrypt - Man Page

 --reduce-device-size size

-For units suffix see --device-size parameter description.
+For units suffix, see --device-size parameter description.

 WARNING: This is a destructive operation and cannot be reverted.
 Use with extreme care - accidentally overwritten filesystems are usually unrecoverable.

-Recommended minimal size is twice the default LUKS2 header size (--reduce-device-size 32M) for encryption mode.
+The recommended minimum size is twice the default LUKS2 header size (--reduce-device-size 32M) for encryption mode.

-You cannot shrink device more than by 64 MiB (131072 sectors).
+You cannot shrink the device by more than 64 MiB (131072 sectors).

 --resilience mode (LUKS2 only)